 - Torani sugar-free Caramel syrup

-Fill four glasses with ice.
-In the bottom of each glass, pour in 1/4 cup almond milk and 2 tablespoons creamer, and stir together.
+- Fill four glasses with ice.
+In the bottom of each glass, pour in 1/4 cup almond milk and 2 tablespoons of the creamer you just prepared, and stir together.

 - Butter helps to keep you full.